...

 Oyaki (おやき) at Ogawanoshō (小川の庄 大門店)

-Oyaki is a Japanese dumpling made of vegetables, rice, or any other filling wrapped in buckwheat and wheat flour dough before roasting.
+Does anyone fancy making their own Oyaki Buns (おやき) on Nakamise-dōri Street?
+Oyaki is a Japanese dumpling made with vegetables, rice, or other fillings, wrapped in buckwheat and wheat flour dough and roasted or steamed.
 The great news is that it is vegan!

 At Ogawanoshō, if you don’t want to just sit and be served, you can make your own Oyaki for just 500 yen!
 Everything will be prepared for you, and you will be given an apron.
 They welcome everyone to make their own Oyaki here, even if you don’t speak Japanese!